 Then the cars arrive, bent on reprisal for the burning of the car of one of the gang.
 The orgy of destruction which follows is directed with a fine eye for clarity and horror: the Mayor attacks the cars with a pole; someone else is caught on the spikes of a car while trying to spear it; and Arthur – forced to become part of the mayhem – regains his confidence by squashing a car and killing its yobbo driver.

-Arthur drives out as traps are being laid to stop exit from the ruined town; his face, half-obscured by the darkness, is smiling triumphantly as he heads for . . . what?
+Arthur drives out of town as traps are being laid to stop his exit from the ruined town; his face, half-obscured by the darkness, is smiling triumphantly as he heads for . . . what?

 Rough edges notwithstanding, it’s a sharp and vaguely unsettling affair, and fortunately, free of some of the portentous imagery that occasionally mars Weir’s later work.

 The film was made for $250,000 and shot on location at Sofala, near Bathurst in New South Wales.
 It was retitled The Cars That Eat People for its US release as New Line Cinema assumed that American moviegoers would wrongly assume the picture was set in France.

 The horror hot rods in the film were designed by Art Director David Copping.
 Old cars were welded and spray painted in a tiny Sofala garage while Transport Manager Alf Blight hunted down parts to add to the finished effect from used car lots in Bathurst.